nagasudhirpulla/python_wrldc_training/day_2/python_session_day_2.md

 ### using jupyter cells in python for easy debugging
 * use ```# %%``` to create a jupyter cell in python code

+### type of variable
+* use 'type' function to get the type of variable
+* check the type of variable using 'isinstance' function